 Increased erythrocyte count is an early sign of alveolar hemorrhage (first several hours)

 A portion of BAL fluid is taken and centrifuged.
 Smears are prepared from the sediment obtained and suitably stained (Wright-Giemsa or May-Grunwald-Giemsa stain).
-The stained smears are then examined under the microscope.
+The stained smears are then examined under the light microscope.
 The following features are noted.